Foundation Stage Unit set up

 - Each day starts off with morning challenge based on a variety of fine motor activities and registration.
 This is then followed by a phonics session based around Jolly phonics and letters and sounds.

 - This then leads us into a whole class Literacy Session

 - After lunch the children will have a Numeracy session.
 This includes number recognition and counting activities as well as some skills learning.
 Again this carpet time will be followed by child and adult led activities.

 - The children will then be given the opportunity to experience adult and child initiated activities in all rooms and the outside area: ‘Choosing time’.
 This includes the opportunity to spend time outside as well as snack time.
 (Snack consists of milk or water and a healthy snack provided by the Healthy Schools Scheme)

-- Then adult led sessions based on our theme and Foundation Stage Areas of Learning; Personal, Social & Emotional Development, Communication and Language, Literacy, Mathematics, Understanding the World, Physical Development and Expressive Arts & Design.
+- Adult led sessions are based on our theme and Foundation Stage Areas of Learning; Personal, Social & Emotional Development, Communication and Language, Literacy, Mathematics, Understanding the World, Physical Development and Expressive Arts & Design.

-- Activities are set up in each room for the children to access independently.
+- Activities are set up in each room for the children to access independently, this allows the children to free flow between classes.
 The main emphasis being whatever is got out is put away before moving onto the next activities.
-Adults will be making observations of the children and taking photographs during their learning and play to help complete the Foundation Stage Profile.
+Adults will be making observations of the children interacting with them to extend their learning and taking photographs during their learning and play to help complete the Foundation Stage Profile.

 Characteristics of Learning:

 Throughout child initiated learning the Early Years Team will be exploring the characteristics of effective learning and observing the children.